 - Increasing Shambhavi’s monthly stipend so she could quit her second job;

-- Hiring a part-time administrative assistant and a part-time assistant for Shambhavi;
+- Hiring two part-time helpers for Shambhavi;

-- Paying for the new Jaya Kula website;
+- Paying for new Jaya Kula websites;

 - Establishing an organizational reserve fund for emergencies and future special projects; and

 - Training the Board of Directors to hone the skills they need to guide Jaya Kula.